Andrea/Presentations/2016-03-QCon/slides/slides/index.md

 ![babel](https://upload.wikimedia.org/wikipedia/commons/thumb/f/fc/Pieter_Bruegel_the_Elder_-_The_Tower_of_Babel_(Vienna)_-_Google_Art_Project_-_edited.jpg/800px-Pieter_Bruegel_the_Elder_-_The_Tower_of_Babel_(Vienna)_-_Google_Art_Project_-_edited.jpg)

-' does not necessarily contain any types itself; it is a component for generating ' descriptions of types, methods and their implementations.
+' does not contain any types itself; it is a component for generating ' descriptions of types, methods and their implementations.

-* Get data from diverse sources and generate types for them.
+' Get data from diverse sources and generate types for them.
-* Use type providers to:
+' Use type providers to:
-      * Write to databases
+'      * Write to databases
-      * Run other languages like R or python
+'      * Run other languages like R or python
-      * Choose your own adventure
+'      * Choose your own adventure
 ' You might be thinking, well I can codegen that however type providers provider a simpler '  process, (less potential errors, no extra tools).
 They also tend to scale better (think of ' something huge like Freebase)